 Editor’s note: this Echo Buds (2nd Gen) review was updated on November 25, 2021, to include an updated score, frequency response chart, error curve chart, and Black Friday deal.

-Who are the Amazon Echo Buds (2nd Gen) for?
+Who is the Amazon Echo Buds (2nd Gen) for?

 - Alexa users with heavy investment into Amazon services: while these earphones do a decent job for anyone, they don’t really shine without a heavy need for Amazon’s Alexa or content delivery services.